 I had to pull one of our rugs up from the kitchen this week to wash it after Maddie had an accident, so it was the perfect chance to snap a couple of photos to show you why we love this solution.

 The grippers are hard plastic with super sticky material on both sides.
-One side of each piece is designed for the floor, and the other for the rug.
+One side of each piece is designed for the floor surface, and the other for the back of the rug.
 When you open the box, you’ll see that they’re clearly labeled to make it easy.

-All you have to do it pull the paper cover off one side and stick it to your rug.
+All you have to do it pull the paper cover off one side and stick it to the edges of the rug.

 Then peel back the paper on the other side to stick the gripper and rug to the floor.